Azriy-Nazariee/SPKG2023-GForm/README.md

 ## Project Structure

-The project includes the following files:
+The project involves the following 3 different files, all of which were trying to achieve the same goals but in different ways of implementation:

 1. `Form_validator.js`: Contains the main script responsible for verifying form submissions.
 It checks for duplicate submissions, the same slot selection, and slot capacity.
 It also sends success or error emails accordingly.

 2. `try.js`: Includes a JavaScript class `FormValidate` and functions `emailSubmissionStatus` and `checkTime`.
 These functions handle specific form validation logic.

 3. `valid.java`: A Java implementation of the form verification logic exists.
 It checks if the email has been sent, the status of the email, the chosen slot, and the capacity.
-This serves as one of the earliest codes in the thought processes and was translated into JavaScript as it is the language used to build the App Script
+This serves as one of the earliest codes in the thought processes and was translated into the above JavaScript - the language used to build the App Script

 ## Usage